johncaseymcd/GoldBadgeConsoleChallenges/README.md

 See the [open issues](https://github.com/johncaseymcd/GoldBadgeConsoleChallenges/issues) for a list of proposed features (and known issues).

-Will be building Challenge 7: Barbecue to keep track of catering expenses.
+Will be building <b>Challenge 7: Barbecue</b> to keep track of catering expenses.